andalus package

 property dm

-Return experimental uncertainty values from the benchmark suite.
+Return experimental uncertainty values from the benchmark and application suites.

 Returns:

-A Series containing the experimental uncertainty values from the benchmark suite.
+A Series containing the experimental uncertainty values from the benchmark and application suites.

 Return type: